Skip to main content

 Do I need to fill out an Advance Directive?

-A written Advance Directive is recommended for everyone 18 years of age and older regardless of their current health status.
-An advance directive is the best possible way to be sure that decisions regarding your future medical care will reflect your own wishes if you are unable to speak for yourself.
+Completing an Advance Directive (AD) is voluntary, written an Advance Directive is recommended for everyone 18 years of age and older regardless of their current health status.
+An Advance Directive is the best possible way to be sure that decisions regarding your future medical care will reflect your own wishes if you are unable to speak for yourself.
 Putting your wishes in writing also helps avoid confusion or conflict in times of crisis or uncertainty.

 What goes into an Advance Directive?

-An Advance Directive (AD) is a legal document which can direct the care of the medical team in an urgent medical situation.
-It reflects your wishes regarding medical care in the event of an unexpected illness or injury.
-Advance Directives include both a Living Will, or Heath Care Directive, and the Durable Power of Attorney for Health Care (DPOAH).
-The DPOAH allows you to choose someone you trust as your healthcare agent.
-The agent is the person/s you choose to speak for you if you can’t speak for yourself.
+An Advance Directive is a legal document which can direct the care of the medical team in medical situations.
+It reflects your wishes regarding medical care in the event you are unable to speak for yourself.
+Advance Directives can include both a Living Will, or Heath Care Directive, and the Durable Power of Attorney for Health Care (DPOAH).
+The DPOAH allows you to choose someone you trust as your healthcare agent/representative.
+This is the person/s you choose to speak for you if you can’t speak for yourself.

 What is the difference between an Advance Directive and POLST forms?

-A completed and signed POLST form is highly recommended if you wish to be DNR (Do Not Resuscitate) or no cardiopulmonary resuscitation (CPR).
-This brightly colored form should be posted in a visible place in your home, often on the refrigerator, near your phone or at the bedside of a person who is mostly bedbound.
+A completed and signed POLST form is required if you do not want cardiopulmonary resuscitation (CPR) outside of the hospital.
+This form should be posted in a visible place in your home, often on the refrigerator, near your phone or at the bedside of a person who is mostly bedbound.

 Do I need my Advance Directive Notarized?